Safety cases and validation

 Where validation has been requested, adequate validation forms part of the safety case acceptance criteria and therefore validation will need to be completed and received by NOPSEMA before the end of the assessment period in order for NOPSEMA to accept the safety case.

-The Regulations state that NOPSEMA may, by notice in writing, require the operator of a proposed facility or an existing facility, to provide a validation in respect of the proposed facility or in respect of a proposed significant change (for example, modification or decommissioning) to an existing facility.
+The OPGGS(S) Regulations state that NOPSEMA may, by notice in writing, require the operator of a proposed facility or an existing facility, to provide a validation in respect of the proposed facility or in respect of a proposed significant change (for example, modification or decommissioning) to an existing facility.

 To achieve this, a scope of validation must be agreed with NOPSEMA.
 The operator of the facility should submit their scope of validation document to NOPSEMA with a NOPSEMA ‘scope of validation cover sheet’ form.
 See Making submission to NOPSEMA page.